chaithalikini/Final_Project/README.md

 The system uses YOLOv8 with a Swin Transformer backbone to continuously analyze video feeds and detect animals with high accuracy, even in complex farm environments.
 When an intrusion is detected, the system is designed to trigger humane repellent mechanisms (such as ultrasonic deterrents, flashing lights, or alarms) while sending IoT-based alerts (SMS, notifications, or dashboard updates) to farmers for immediate action.
 ## Project Overview
 Wildlife intrusion into farms causes significant crop loss.
-This project delivers a real-time detection and response pipeline: capture video → detect → decide → alert/repel → log events.
+This project delivers a real-time detection and response pipeline: capture video → detect → decide → alert → log events.
-It is designed for PC/edge deployment with an optional cloud dashboard.
+It is designed for PC/edge deployment .

 Target animals: Monkey, Bison
 ## Features